HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/default_basic_registry_configuration.md

 The following changes have been made to the basic registry configuration:

-- The basic registry is now controlled via Helm values.
+- The default basic registry is now controlled via Helm values.
 - The test users `admin1` and `nonadmin` have been removed from the default configuration.
 If your scripts, tests, or applications rely on these users, you must either recreate them using configuration overrides.
 - The `nonadmins` user group has been removed from the default configuration.